Safety Culture Blue

 The forYOU Team from the University of Missouri shares successes and challenges from their five-year journey creating a peer support program.
 Read the article

-Patient safety culture RESEARCH
+Patient safety culture research

-Second victim support: Implications for patient safety attitudes and perceptions RESEARCH
+Second victim support: Implications for patient safety attitudes and perceptions research

 This study looks at the link between clinician and staff support and its influence on an organization's overall culture of patient safety.
 Read the study